-SMF are generally expected to experience significant inelastic deformations during large seismic events.
+Special moment frames (SMF) are generally expected to experience significant inelastic deformations during large seismic events.
 It is expected that most of the inelastic deformation will take place as rotation in beam "hinges," with limited inelastic deformation in the panel zone of the column.
-The beam-to-column connections for these frames are required to be qualified based on tests that demonstrate that the connection can sustain a story drift angle of at least 0.04 rad based on the loading protocol specified in Section K2.
-Other provisions are intended to limit or prevent excessive panel zone distortion, column hinging, and local buckling that may lead to inadequate frame performance in spite of good connection performance.
+The beam-to-column connections for these frames are required to be qualified based on tests that demonstrate that the connection can sustain a story drift angle of at least 0.04 rad using the loading protocol specified in Section K2.
+Other provisions are intended to limit or prevent excessive panel-zone distortion, column hinging, and local buckling that may lead to inadequate frame performance in spite of good connection performance.

-Beam-to-column connections in SMF systems are permitted to be fully restrained or partially restrained.
+Beam-to-column connections in SMF systems are permitted to be fully restrained (FR) or partially restrained (PR).
 ANSI/AISC 358 prequalification considers the performance of the connection and frame.
-In order to permit the use of partially restrained connections in SMF systems, system performance equivalent to SMF systems meeting all of the requirements of Section E3 is required to be demonstrated by analysis.
-The analysis should evaluate the effect of connection restraint in the elastic and inelastic range on system performance and should demonstrate equivalent performance to systems employing qualifying fully restrained connections.
-This may be accomplished using FEMA P-795 (FEMA, 2011), which considers the similarity of the hysteretic response of a "substitute" connection-in this case, a partially restrained connection.
-ANSI/AISC 358 has prequalified one partially restrained connection, the Simpson Strong-Tie Strong Moment Frame connection, for use in SMF.
-Alternatively, equivalent performance may also be substantiated through analysis conforming to ASCE/ SEI 7 Sections 12.2.1.1 and 12.2.1.2.
+To permit the use of PR connections in SMF systems, system performance equivalent to SMF systems meeting all of the requirements of Section E3 is required to be demonstrated by analysis.
+The analysis should evaluate the effect of connection restraint in the elastic and inelastic range on system performance and should demonstrate equivalent performance to systems employing qualifying FR connections.
+This may be accomplished using FEMA P-795 (FEMA, 2011), which considers the similarity of the hysteretic response of a "substitute" connection-in this case, a PR connection-and a "benchmark" connection, which could be any prequalified connection.
+ANSI/AISC 358 (AISC, 2022b) has prequalified one PR connection, the Simpson Strong-Tie[®] Strong Frame[®] moment connection, for use in SMF.
+Alternatively, equivalent performance may also be substantiated through analysis conforming to ASCE/SEI 7, Sections 12.2.1.1 and 12.2.1.2 (ASCE, 2022).

-Since SMF and IMF connection configurations and design procedures are based on the results of qualifying tests, the parameters of connections in the prototype structure must be consistent with the tested configurations.
+Because SMF and IMF connection configurations and design procedures are based on the results of qualifying tests, the parameters of connections in the prototype structure must be consistent with the tested configurations.
 Chapter K and ANSI/AISC 358 provide further detail on this requirement.

 The strong-column/weak-beam (SC/WB) concept, as defined for planar frames in Section E3.4a, is a capacity-design approach intended to provide for frame columns strong enough to distribute frame (primarily beam) yielding over multiple stories, rather than concentrating inelastic action in column hinging at a single story (weak story).
 The requirement outlined in Section E3.4a is an approximate and simplified method, in use for several generations of these Provisions, that is deemed to provide the desired performance for planar frames.
-It should be recognized that other analyses could be used to demonstrate that the desired performance could be achieved, for example, an analysis considering the performance on a story, rather than individual column, basis.
+It should be recognized that other analyses could be used to demonstrate that the desired performance could be achieved-for example, an analysis considering the performance on a story, rather than individual column, basis.

-Recognizing that in systems such as SMF, significant yielding of the structure is expected under the design displacements, and recognizing that design displacements can occur in any direction relative to the orthogonal axes of the structure, the possible effects of yielding of the structure in both directions simultaneously must be considered in columns that participate in SMFs in more than one direction.
+Recognizing that in systems such as SMF, significant yielding of the structure is expected under the design displacements and recognizing that design displacements can occur in any direction relative to the orthogonal axes of the structure, the possible effects of yielding of the structure in both directions simultaneously must be considered in columns that participate in SMF in more than one direction.